deweysasser/changetool/README.md

 # changetool

-A tool for working with projects that use the [conventional commit](https://www.conventionalcommits.org/) conventions.
+A tool for working with projects that use the [conventional commits](https://www.conventionalcommits.org/).

+Generates changelogs and calculates semantic versions from tags and commit messages.

+## Quickstart

+Create a changelog: `changetool changelog --since-tag v1.0`

+Find the next semantic version: `changetool semver --from-tags`

+Update a file with the version: `changetool semver --from-tags --replace-in version.go`

 ## Status

-Experimental.
-This seems to work, but I haven't put in good test cases.
+Becoming useful.

+This tool should be able to generate useful changelogs/release notes and do intelligent semantic version calculations.

+It still needs some work to be a low friction, very useful tool.
+Suggestions on how to make it such are welcome.

 ## Overview

 This is a first, very simple, pass at a tool for working with conventional commits projects.

-The other tools that I've found are unsatisfactory in some way, either by having *way* too many dependencies (I'm looking gat you, Node based tools) or by producing output that I don't really want, or by requiring templates and config in the project.
+The other tools that I've found are unsatisfactory in some way, either by having *way* too many dependencies (I'm looking at you, Node based tools) or by producing output that I don't really want, or by requiring templates and config in the project.

 ## Changelog generation